-The first option is the traditional M.A. thesis of between 45 and 60 pages, representing the culminating effort of the degree program and (6) EN695 credit hours.
+The traditional M.A. thesis of between 45 and 60 pages, representing the culminating effort of the degree program and (6) EN695 credit hours.
 A thesis project may evolve from course work, a seminar paper, or the professional and scholarly interests of a student.
 The thesis would be in literary, rhetorical, or linguistic research and criticism and the topic must be approved by the student's thesis committee.